xiaoyaosss/penduino/README.md

 Compile the code and download to your arduino.

-Step 4: , connect up the circuit and pendulum
+Step 4: Connect up the circuit and pendulum

 ### Step 4: Run it